You are here

 Plans are currently being made for the 2022 Walking Sculpture Tour.
 The 2022 installation will feature 30 sculptures from artists throughout the country and installation weekend is planned for May 21-22.
 The current 2021 exhibition of sculptures will be de-installed in April.

 About the CityArt and the CityArt Walking Sculpture Tour

-CityArt is a joint program of the and dedicated to bringing public art to the community, contributing greatly to the vibrancy of the City Center and the community as a whole.
+CityArt is a joint program of the City Center Partnership and Twin Rivers Council for the Arts dedicated to bringing public art to the community, contributing greatly to the vibrancy of the City Center and the community as a whole.
 CityArt initiatives include the CityArt Walking Sculpture Tour, CityArt On the Go, the Mankato Flood Wall Mural, the City Center Public Art Tour and the Silo Art Project.

 The mission of the CityArt Walking Sculpture Tour is to create a professional, year-round outdoor sculpture program in the City Centers of Mankato/North Mankato that is both high-quality and artist-friendly.
 For additional information and to view tour, visit www.cityartmankato.com